Most nuts can easily fit into a low carb eating plan, but some are particularly low in carbs. Read on for 9 great low-carb options.

 These buttery-tasting nuts are also rich in monounsaturated fats.

-Studies show that foods high in monounsaturated fats benefit heart health by regulating cholesterol levels and improving markers of inflammation (8).
+According to researchers, foods high in monounsaturated fats benefit heart health by regulating cholesterol levels and reducing inflammation.

 Summary